Optimizing positional scoring rules for rank aggregation: Hardness of approximation

-Given an instance of MAX-3LIN-2, our reduction constructs in polynomial-time an instance of {\sf OptPSR} that has a scoring rule that satisfies constraints of total weight $11m+L$ if and only if the MAX-3LIN-2 instance has an assignment satisfying $L$ equations.
-A famous result by H{\aa}stad~\cite{H01} states that it is hard to distinguish in time polynomial in $n$ and $m$ whether a given instance of MAX-3LIN-2 has an assignment that satisfies at least $(1-\eta')m$ equations or any assignment satisfies at most $(1/2+\eta')m$ equations, for any constant $\eta'>0$.
-As a consequence of our reduction, we obtain that it is hard to distinguish between instances of {\sf OptPSR} that have a scoring rule that satisfies constraints of total weight at least $(12-\eta')m$ and instances of {\sf OptPSR} in which the total weight of the constraints satisfied by any scoring rule is at most $(23/2+\eta')m$.
-An inapproximability bound of $23/24+\eta$ (for every constant $\eta>0$) then follows by standard arguments.
+Given an instance of MAX-3LIN-2, our reduction constructs in polynomial-time an instance of {\sf OptPSR} that has a scoring vector that satisfies constraints of total weight $11m+L$ if and only if the MAX-3LIN-2 instance has an assignment satisfying $L$ equations.
+A famous result by H{\aa}stad~\cite{H01} states that, for any constant $\eta' \in (0,1/2)$, it is hard to distinguish in time polynomial in $n$ and $m$ whether a given instance of MAX-3LIN-2 has an assignment that satisfies at least $(1-\eta')m$ equations or any assignment satisfies at most $(1/2+\eta')m$ equations.
+As a consequence of our reduction, we obtain that it is hard to distinguish between instances of {\sf OptPSR} that have a scoring vector that satisfies constraints of total weight at least $(12-\eta')m$ and instances of {\sf OptPSR} in which the total weight of the constraints satisfied by any scoring vector is at most $(23/2+\eta')m$.
+An inapproximability bound of $23/24+\eta$ (for every constant $\eta\in (0,1/24]$) then follows by standard arguments.
+The rest of the proof consists of two main parts: the description of the reduction and the proof of correctness.